emanuele/measure_peaks/README.md

 # measure_peaks
-Measure the mole fractions a sample with respect to standards using HPLC.
+Measure the mole fractions a sample with respect to standards from HPLC data.